LowPolyCount/UI-Power-Tools/README.md

 # Quick Start Guide
 ## Install Plugin
+-If it doesn't exist, create a Plugins directory in your project
-[Get a release version](https://codeberg.org/LowPolyCount/UI-Power-Tools/releases) and place in your engine or project plugins folder.
-Example: YourProject/Plugins/UIPowerTools
+- [Diwbkiad a release version](https://codeberg.org/LowPolyCount/UI-Power-Tools/releases) and unzip to the plugins directory -Restart your project and it will prompt you to build the plugin.

-In your Project's Build.cs file, add "UIPowerTools" to PublicDependencyModuleNames and then add the following after that:

-        if (Target.bBuildEditor)
-        {
-            PublicDependencyModuleNames.Add("UIPowerToolsEd");

-			if (Target.WithAutomationTests)
-			{
-				PublicDependencyModuleNames.Add("UIPowerToolsTest");
-			}
-		}

 ## UICS Setup